brillout/goldpage/docs/readme.template.md

 ## !VAR WHAT_IS_GOLDPAGE

-Goldpage is a tool to build a frontend.
+Goldpage makes it easy to create a modern frontend.

 You define pages: